markirch/sat-modulo-symmetries/docs/index.md

 ## Quick Start: PySMS

+If you followed the installation process, the package `pysms` is installed and available for import.

+!!! note
-If you followed the installation process, the package `pysms` is installed and available for import (the installed importable module is `pysms`, but the pip package is called `sms-graph-builder`, and it can be removed with `pip uninstall sms-graph-builder` as usual).
+	The installed importable module is `pysms`, but the pip package is called `sms-graph-builder`, and it can be removed with `pip uninstall sms-graph-builder` as usual.

 The main functionality is located in the `pysms.graph_builder` module, which can be imported for use in scripts (next section), or called directly from the command line, which is the easiest way to start using PySMS.